paezha/University-AI-Panel/README.md

     to help you level up your learning!
 (Discounts of up to 50% are available to alumni) (Kelner 2022).

+[^30]: The title of the paper is “Instructors as Innovators: A
+    future-focused approach to new AI learning opportunities, with prompts”.

+[^31]: My own unpublished experiments with grading written reflections
+    were underwhelming, missing the human-assigned grade over 30% of the time

-[^30]: Labeling data is an essential, yet extremely expensive aspect of
+[^32]: Labeling data is an essential, yet extremely expensive aspect of
-    training GenAIs. **NOTE** expand on this.
+    training GenAIs.
+The algorithm needs a “dependent” variable for training, in this case a grade assigned to a piece of work: this is called a label.
+Grading assignments manually is the process of labeling.
+Given all the possible variations of assignments (by year, by subject, by instructor), a general grading machine would require vast volumes of *labelled* training data, and even so there is no guarantee that the results will be adequate, let alone appropriate.

-[^31]: As it should, according to McMaster’s guidelines for
+[^33]: As it should, according to McMaster’s guidelines for
     acknowledging the use of AI.

+[^34]: Prompt engineering is a pompous name for a task that amounts to
+    trying to read the entrails of a Large Language Model: something that cannot possibly be performed in a systematic way, and that offers no guarantees that it will work in the same way again, especially after a model is updated.
+No genuine engineer would do their work in such fashion, and calling the activity of writing prompts “engineering” is a blatant attempt to steal the competence and reputation of actual engineering.

-[^32]: Reports of people getting their fingers crushed by Tesla’s
+[^35]: Reports of people getting their fingers crushed by Tesla’s
     cybertruck could be a result of 1) people trusting the technology more than they should; and 2) not understanding the technology: apparently the algorithm uses increasing force to close the trunk if